Professor Daniel Wilson

-Dr Wilson would welcome any enquiries from graduate students keen on working in any of these areas, particularly as part of the part-time DPhil programmes offered by OUDCE.
+I would welcome enquiries from graduate students keen on working in any of these areas, particularly as part of the part-time DPhil programmes offered by Oxford Continuing Education.

 Earle, S. G., Lobanovska, M., Lavender, H., Tang, C., Exley, R. M., Ramos-Sevillano, E., Browning, D., Kostiou, V., Harrison, O. B., Bratcher, H. B., Varani, G., Tang, C. M., Wilson, D. J. and M. C. J. Maiden (2021)